 As an animal fiber made from protein, there are 2 VERY important things for you to remember about alpaca.
-(1) Moths will eat it, so store it like you would any wool garment.
+(1) Moth larvae will eat it, so store it like you would any wool garment.
 While it is possible to chemically-treat it, we have avoided that option to minimize our environmental impact.
 (2) Protein fibers can be broken down by high PH detergents.
 Products like Bleach, Washing Soda (aka Sodium Carbonate), and Powdered “Oxygen Cleaners” are examples of products with a high PH that can damage Alpaca fibers.

-Where do the All-Paca shirts come from?
+Where do the All-Paca products come from?

 Why do you import your yarn?